theorangewill/graph-shrinker/README.md

 ### data
-In the data folder, there are small inputs (.in), which are not real, and also large inputs (.g), which are real.
+In the data folder, there are small inputs (.in), which are not real, and also large inputs (.graph), which are real.

 Example of input:
 ```